wireapp/wire-docs/source/how-to/administrate/cassandra.rst

 How to rolling-restart a cassandra cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+For maintenance you may need to restart the cluster.

 On each server one by one:

 1. check your cluster is healthy: ``nodetool status``